- Shop by Brand

 3) Can I lift weights while using the Exercise Ball?

 Using free weights with an exercise ball can be potentially dangerous.
 We do not recommend using the Exercise Ball in conjunction with free weights.
-The Exercise Ball should be combined with free weight exercises only with extreme caution and under close supervision at reduced loads.
-Research has not shown any additional benefit to strength training of the extremities using Exercise Balls, although Exercise Balls are effective at improving core strength.
+Research has not shown any additional benefit to strength training of the extremities while using an Exercise Ball.

 4) Can I use the Exericse Ball as an office chair?